HSF/hsf.github.io/get_involved.md

 You are very welcome to extend this website and add information to it.
 You can find instructions on how to do it [here](/howto-website.html).

+## Add events to the community calendar

+See [this short guide](/calendar.html) for how to add next events to the calendar.

 ## Contributing to the HSF S&C Knowledge Base

 The HSF provides a S&C knowledge base at